muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Difference between Hotfix and bugfix?
     - A bugfix is a correction made to resolve a known issue or bug in the software.
     - A hotfix is a specific type of bugfix that is applied urgently to address a critical issue in a software product.
-- How u are doing authentication to EKS cluster? (have to be discussed)
+- How u are doing authentication to EKS cluster? we have to update the kubeconfig file using ``` aws eks update-kubeconfig --name your-cluster-name ```
 - How many environments you have?
-- How many worked nodes you have? (have to be reviewed)
+- How many worked nodes you have?
-- How many manager nodes you have? (have to be reviewed)
+- How many manager(master) nodes you have?
+It's common to have at least three nodes running control plane components to provide redundancy and fault tolerance, but larger clusters might have more.
 - Command to print nodes of k8s cluster?
-- Will it show both master and worker? (have to be reviewed)
+- Will the above command show both master and worker? both
 - Write a python script to login into linux server, configure the repo, install jdk, tomcat, rpm, restart rpm?
 - You worked on sonarqube?
 - Worked on Chef or Ansible?